Distance Learning | Tuition Support | Coursework | Licensure | Program Requirements | Apply

 Distance Learning Option

-Our distance masters/licensure program is ideal for early childhood educators, paraprofessionals, or educational assistants in EI/ECSE.
+Our distance masters/licensure program is ideal for early childhood educators, paraprofessionals, or educational assistants in EI/ECSE that work in Oregon.

 Our faculty has a long history of innovation and cutting-edge research that has served to shape and continues to impact the field of EI/ECSE.
 Carefully sequenced coursework and hands-on practicum experiences provide students with a rich learning experience focused on effective strategies for supporting infants, toddlers, and preschoolers with disabilities in home, school, and community settings.